The Portland Remodel ReviewAn editorial resource for Portland homeowners

 Budget, timeline and permits

-A full luxury kitchen remodel in Portland typically starts around $100,000 and climbs with custom cabinetry, stone, and structural work.
-Construction runs roughly 8–14 weeks after a design and procurement phase.
-Most kitchen projects that touch plumbing, gas, or electrical require City of Portland permits — a reason to work with a design-build firm that manages permitting and inspections end to end.
-Contractors in the city's FIR (Field Issuance Remodel) Program can streamline qualifying inspections, which helps keep complex kitchens on schedule.
+A full luxury kitchen remodel in Portland usually starts around $100,000 and climbs with custom cabinetry, stone, and structural work.
+Construction runs roughly 8–14 weeks after design and procurement.
+Most kitchens that touch plumbing, gas, or electrical need City of Portland permits, which is one reason to use a design-build firm that manages permitting and inspections end to end.
+Contractors in the city's FIR (Field Issuance Remodel) Program can get qualifying inspections done in the field, which helps keep a complex kitchen on schedule.
+For budget tiers and a line-item breakdown, see our kitchen remodel cost guide.

-For a deeper look at combining a kitchen with broader changes, see our whole-home renovation guide, or explore neighborhoods served across the Portland metro.
-When you are ready, LUX Construction can walk your space and scope the work — reach them through our contact page.
+To see how a kitchen folds into a bigger project, read our whole-home renovation guide, or look at the neighborhoods served across the Portland metro.
+When you are ready, LUX Construction can walk your space and scope the work.
+Reach them through our contact page.

 Frequently asked questions